Logiqx/gps-guides/devices/motion/wifi.md

 ### Method 2

-Connect your Motion to an existing WiFi and access the build-in webserver using the following URL:
+Connect your Motion to an existing WiFi and access the built-in webserver using the following URL:

 - http://motion-xxx/ where xxx is the numerical ID of the Motion